 Cost of Haven Life Insurance

 In general, simplified issue policies cost more than fully underwritten policies.
-That’s true for Haven Life; its Haven Simple plans were more expensive than the industry average, but they’re available without a medical exam and can be purchased online in under 20 minutes.
+That’s true for Haven Life; its Haven Simple plans were more expensive than the industry average for term policies with traditional underwriting.
+However, Haven Simple plans do not require a medical exam, and for this specific type of life insurance policy, the agency does have competitive rates.
+Additionally, the entire life insurance application can be completed in under 20 minutes.

 Your rates may vary from the sample rates we received because premiums are based on multiple factors including your age, gender, health history and location.

 Haven Life sells insurance directly to consumers through its website.
 It doesn’t have insurance agents or financial professionals to advise you, but it does allow customers to contact its support team in multiple ways.